 He succeeded in demonstrating that colour, in interaction with the observer, becomes an autonomous reality that exists without the aid of form or the need for a support.
 In more than 70 years of artistic career, Carlos Cruz-Diez has developed eight researches on the autonomy of colour.

-He made more than one hundred art integrations in public spaces and his works are part of the permanent collections of the Museum of Modern Art (MoMA), New York; Tate Modern, London; Centre Pompidou, Paris; Museum of Fine Arts, Houston among others.
-He founded three art workshops in Caracas, Paris and Panama and the Cruz-Diez Art Foundation in Houston; He received the Legion of Honor (Légion d’Honneur), the most important award granted by the government of France, amongst other important awards and recognitions.
+He has made more than a hundred artistic integrations in public spaces and his works are part of the permanent collections of the Museum of Modern Art (MoMA), New York; Tate Modern, London; Centre Pompidou, Paris; Museum of Fine Arts, Houston, among others.
+He has founded three art studios, in Caracas, Paris and Panama, and the Cruz-Diez Art Foundation in Houston.
+He has received the Legion of Honour, among other awards and recognitions.